UBISS 2018: Workshops & Instructors

 In this workshop, we first survey humanistic epistemologies and methods as well as their contributions to HCI.
 For the majority of the course, students will practice humanistic approaches to HCI.
 Students will individually identify a design research domain.
 They will engage in a series of critical-interpretative activities helping them to progressively and generatively frame and re-frame their research domain.
 They will choose a critical or humanistic theoretical reading (from a collection we provide) and develop an account of how it might apply to their domain.
 They will identify a collection of design artifacts relevant to their research domain critique them from both aesthetic and emancipatory/political perspectives.
 And they will develop a proposal for a research project to be conducted after the workshop, reflecting humanistic standards of research processes (e.g., theoretical stances and methodological approaches) and research products (e.g., contributions to theory, critiques of prevailing research methods/framings).

-Maximum number of participants to be enrolled to the workshop: 20
+Maximum number of participants to be enrolled to the workshop: 20 (full)

 Prof. Jeffrey Bardzell, Indiana University, USA

-Assoc.
-Prof. Sahowen Bardzell, Indiana University, USA
+Prof. Shaowen Bardzell, Indiana University, USA

-Jefrrey Bardzell is a Professor of Informatics and Director of the HCI/Design program in the School of Informatics, Computing, and Engineering at Indiana University–Bloomington.
+Jeffrey Bardzell is a Professor of Informatics and Director of the HCI/Design program in the School of Informatics, Computing, and Engineering at Indiana University–Bloomington.
 His research examines both design theory and emerging social computing practices.
 His work on design theory has focused on critical design, research through design, and design criticism.
 His research on emerging social computing practices includes critical-empirical studies on maker communities in the United States and Asia, intimate and sexual interaction, and online creative communities.
 A common thread throughout this work is the use of aesthetics—including the history of criticism, critical theory, and analytic aesthetics—to understand how concepts, materials, forms, ideologies, experiential qualities, and creative processes achieve coherence in design objects.
 He is co-editor of Critical Theory and Interaction Design (MIT Press, in press) and co-author of Humanistic HCI (Synthesis Lectures in Human-Centered Informatics).
 He is working on a monograph, tentatively titled, Design as Research.
 Bardzell’s work is funded by the National Science Foundation and the Intel Science and Technology Center for Social Computing.

-Shaowen Bardzell is an Associate Professor of Informatics in the School of Informatics, Computing, and Engineering at Indiana University and the Affiliated Faculty of the Kinsey Institute.
+Shaowen Bardzell is a Professor of Informatics in the School of Informatics, Computing, and Engineering at Indiana University and the Affiliated Faculty of the Kinsey Institute.
 Bardzell holds a Ph.D. in Comparative Literature from Indiana University and pursues a humanistic research agenda within the research and practice of Human Computer Interaction (HCI).
 A common thread throughout her work is the exploration of the contributions of feminism, design, and social science to support technology’s role in social change.
 Recent research foci have included care ethics and feminist utopian perspectives on IT, research through design, women’s health, and posthumanist approaches to sustainable design.
 Her work is supported by the National Science Foundation, Intel Corporation, and the Mellon Foundation among others.
 She is the co-editor of Critical Theory and Interaction Design (MIT Press, forthcoming) and co-author of Humanistic HCI (Morgan & Claypool, 2015).
 She co-directs the Cultural Research in Technology (CRIT) Lab at Indiana University.

 Thanks to the rapid technological development, wearable and mobile technologies, smartphones allow people to be reachable anywhere and anytime.
 In addition to the benefits for end users, researchers and developers can benefit from the powerful devices for tracking behavior and health.
 This workshop brings together researchers with an interest on using mobile and wearable devices as instruments to collect data and conduct mobile user studies, with a focus on understanding human behavior and health.
 Topics covered by this workshop include: mobile-enabled health technologies, quantified-self movement, mobile sensing and strategies for data collection in user studies to understand human behavior, context-aware mobile platforms, multimodal interaction, and end-user applications.